reznov11/web-vulns/bruteforce/README.md

           xakep@pentester:~/Desktop/MyScripts/owasp/web-vulns/bruteforce$ python bruteforce.py -h

           Usage:
-          --url <the link of the bruteforces page>
+          --url <the link of the page that you want to bruteforce>
           --username <Dvwa username>
           --password <wordlist to bruteforce>